fusion809/fusion809.github.io/heatEqAttempt.md

-@def title="Attempt at creating a webpage for solving the heat equations"
+@def title="Attempt at creating a webpage for solving the heat equation"
 @def hassim=false

 An attempt was made to create a 1D heat equation numerical solver webpage and add it to this website.
 However, this attempt was abandoned, as it proved too computationally expensive for a webpage.
 The numerical integration technique I attempted involved approximating spatial derivatives from grid point values using fast Fourier transforms (FFTs) and their inverses (IFFTs), then integrating in time using the [Runge–Kutta–Fehlberg 4th-order method with 5th-order error checking (RKF45)](/RKF45/).
 The calculations took too long and froze the JavaScript console when run there.